uclisec/uclisec.github.io/_pages/hiring-2024.md

   <dt>What’s the proportion of time expected for teaching?</dt>
   <dd>UCL Computer Science has no formal workload model, but after a gradual ramping up of teaching duties, we would normally expect faculty members to teach two modules each academic year.
 This is normally around 30 hours of contact time per module.</dd>
   <dt>Is there any guideline to choose the position to apply for?</dt>
   <dd>There's no need to specify a position at this stage as this would be something for the successful candidate to negotiate.
-To get a rough idea of the expectation of each level, see the [Academic Career Framework](https://www.ucl.ac.uk/human-resources/policies-advice/academic-career-framework-and-promotions-processes).</dd>
+To get a rough idea of the expectation of each level, see the <a href="https://www.ucl.ac.uk/human-resources/policies-advice/academic-career-framework-and-promotions-processes">Academic Career Framework</a>.</dd>
   <dt>Is there going to be a vacancy for just one senior (professor), or for instance two lecturers?</dt>
   <dd>Currently there is approval for one position.
 Additional positions have not been ruled out, but approval would depend on pool of candidates and budget.</dd>
   <dt>Are you looking for someone in <em>[my area]</em>?</dt>